Canon G1 X Mark III vs Sony A7

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (9 vs 5 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the A7 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the A7 requires a separate lens.

 - More compact: Is smaller (115x78mm vs 127x94mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the A7).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the A7).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.